LuistheLuis/EngineeringUp_Portfolio/index.md

 # Final Milestone

 My final milestone, I've come a long way from where I started just a couple of months ago and have added a lot to my project.
 I've stripped away a lot of the parts that were originally on the robot to create room for my kicking arm.
-While my first idea was a punching boxing glove, I ran into complications so I had to compromise with an equally as fun kick!
 I changed the code a lot to accommodate the second H-Bridge which I go more in-depth about in my video below.
 I've loved this journey so far and I can't wait to see where this takes me in my future career.

 [![Final Arduino Project](https://res.cloudinary.com/marcomontalbano/image/upload/v1682461069/video_to_markdown/images/youtube--IPL8EP8abRU-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=IPL8EP8abRU "Final Arduino Project")